hbmartin/graphviz2drawio/README.md

 ### Code Formatting

-This project makes strict use of Black for code formatting.
-See the [Black page](https://github.com/ambv/black) for details.
+This project is linted with [pyflakes](https://github.com/PyCQA/pyflakes) and makes strict use of [Black](https://github.com/ambv/black) for code formatting.

 ## Authors